 Inside you usually find just a counter and a handful of display stands mostly stocking tobacco products, newspapers, magazines, and lottery tickets.

 Even the non-smokers might wish to visit a Trafik during a trip, though.
-The law allows these stores to sell a curated list of non-tobacco products, as long as the latter still predominate.
+The law allows these stores to sell a curated list of non-tobacco products, as long as tobacco products still predominate.

 These bonus items typically include several key commodities for visitors: